Chatlada-Nina/serenity-relax-and-spa/README.md

 ### Bugs discovered

+- CSS didn't work out for the first deployment
+   - When I opened the first deployment in the new tab the website didn't show the style only the plain HTML so I edited the CSS link in HTML and removed the slash(/) to change that to a relative link.
+Now, all styles show up and work fine.

-The radio button in the Booking form doesn't work properly
+- The radio button in the Booking form didn't work properly
    - When I click on both radio buttons, they were selected both and can not undo it.
 I want users select just one button(new or old member)
    - I found out that I have different value for name attribute so to solve this issue, I needed to have a same name to radio buttons.
 Now It works properly as I wanted.